Elevation Gain: 40m

 Easily the most popular trail for young hikers in K Country is Troll Falls.
 It’s short, rolling pathway and spectacular waterfall at the end is the perfect blend of short distance and big reward.
 Toss in a bridge complete with a geocache hidden by a troll halfway through and you’ve got a great way to spend a couple of hours with the kids outside.

-We’ve done Troll Falls in the summer, and we’ve seen the frozen Troll Falls in winter as part of our routine of hiking, but as Zacharie is getting more up to speed on two wheels, I thought it would make a great first trail ride for this budding mountain biker.session with Pedalheads he ditched them and is now on a big boy bike with gears, suspension, and is confident to tackle a trail ride.
+We’ve done Troll Falls in the summer, and we’ve seen the frozen Troll Falls in winter as part of our routine of hiking, but as Zacharie is getting more up to speed on two wheels, I thought it would make a great first trail ride for this budding mountain biker.It’s hard to believe that in mid-July he was still on training wheels, but after one week session with Pedalheads he ditched them and is now on a big boy bike with gears, suspension, and is confident to tackle a trail ride.

 You don’t need to have a ‘real mountain bike’ to tackle the Troll Falls trail, we saw many young kids on Striders flying up and down the path, but the terrain would definitely not be training wheel friendly, so if you’re going to ride a bike to Troll Falls, keep it to two wheels.